AlexGuidace/full-stack-open/README.md

 Please see the "part" directories in this repository for my work in this course, and READMEs concerning that work. 🧑🏻‍💻

-Some Part exercises require separate repos.
+Some "part" exercises require separate repos.
 Please find them below:

 * https://github.com/AlexGuidace/full-stack-open-part-3